uvapl/uva-prog-physics/10 Week 1/10 Python Practice/30 Hackers.md

-# Exercise OPT.1 -- Zeller’s Algorithm

-OPTIONAL! --- Some problem sets will have optional exercises at the end.
-Feel free to work on these problems if you have time at the end of the assignment, but you certainly don't have to do them.
+# Hacker exercises

+These are really nice exercises for students who are more experienced or are very quick to go through the previous exercises (so make sure you have done them, they are compulsory!).
+If you have some time left, take a go at one of these below, and see if you're up to it!

+You definitely do not *have* to do them if you only have a little bit of time left.
 However, you will get excellent practice in Python, and we will give you feedback on any optional work you turn in.

+## Zeller's Algorithm

 Zeller's algorithm computes the day of the week on which a given date will fall (or fell).
 In this exercise, you will write a program to run Zeller's algorithm on a specific date.
 You will need to create a new file for this program, `zellers.py`.
-The program should use the algorithm outlined below to compute the day of the week on which the user’s birthday fell in the year you were born and print the result to the screen.
+The program should use the algorithm outlined below to compute the day of the week on which the user's birthday fell in the year you were born and print the result to the screen.

 Start with the program in Exercise 1.5, but ask for the month as a number between 1-12 where March is 1 and February is 12.
 If born in Jan or Feb, enter previous year (see the notes below).
 In the end, print out the name of the user and on what they of the week they were born.

-Zeller’s algorithm is defined as follows:
+Zeller's algorithm is defined as follows:

 Let A, B, C, D denote integer variables that have the following values: